Why 510 Thread Batteries Remain the Standard

 - Heavy users (30+ puffs/day): Prioritize 650mAh or higher

-Remember that display screens, especially animated ones, consume battery even when not vaping.
-If all-day battery life is critical, choose a device with larger capacity or simpler display.
+Keep in mind that display screens drain battery even when you're not vaping.
+Animated displays drain more.
+If all-day battery life matters, get a larger capacity or simpler display.

 Pen-Style Batteries